 The American Academy of Pediatrics believes that

-breastfeeding is the optimal source of nutrition through the first year of life.
-We recommend exclusively breastfeeding for about the first six months of a baby's life, and then gradually
+breastfeeding is the optimal source of nutrition through the first year.
+We recommend exclusively breastfeeding for about the first six months, and then gradually

-adding solid foods while continuing breastfeeding until at least the baby's first birthday.
-Thereafter, breastfeeding can be continued for as long as both mother and baby desire it.
+adding solid foods while continuing breastfeeding for at least the first year.
+Thereafter, breastfeeding can continue for as long as both mother and baby desire it.

 Breastfeeding should begin as soon as possible after birth, usually within the first hour.
-Newborns should be nursed whenever they show signs of hunger—approximately eight to twelve times every twenty-four hours.
-The amount of time for each feeding and the frequency of feeding vary widely for each mother-baby pair.
-It is important to recognize signs that the
+Newborns should nurse whenever they show signs of hunger—approximately eight to twelve times every twenty-four hours.
+The amount of time and frequency for each feeding vary widely for each mother-baby pair.